SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 Polygon's motto is "Bringing Ethereum to Everyone."
 Polygon believes that everyone can use Web3.
 It is a decentralized Ethereum scaling platform that enables developers to build scalable and user-friendly DApps with low transaction fees without compromising security.

-Dashboard for this tutorial: [Polygon Chain Overview](https://dune.com/sixdegree/polygon-chain-overview)<a id="jump_8"></a>
+Dashboard for this tutorial: [Polygon Chain Overview](https://dune.com/sixdegree/polygOnchain-overview)<a id="jump_8"></a>

 ## Contents of the Blockchain Overview Analysis

 Our goal is to comprehensively analyze the entire Polygon Chain to understand its current development status.
 The analysis includes:

-* **Block Analysis**: Total number of blocks, blocks mined per minute, total gas consumption, average gas consumption, daily (monthly) trend of block generation quantity, etc.
+* **Block Analysis**: total number of blocks, blocks mined per minute, total gas consumption, average gas consumption, daily (monthly) trend of block generation quantity, etc.
-* **Transaction and User Analysis**: Total transaction volume, total number of users, transaction quantity per block, comparison of successful and failed transactions, daily (monthly) trend of transaction quantity, daily (monthly) trend of active users, daily (monthly) trend of new users, comparison of new users and active users, etc.
+* **Transaction and User Analysis**: total transaction volume, total number of users, transaction quantity per block, comparison of successful and failed transactions, daily (monthly) trend of transaction quantity, daily (monthly) trend of active users, daily (monthly) trend of new users, comparison of new users and active users, etc.
-* **Native Token MATIC Analysis**: Total circulation supply, holder analysis, top holders, price trend, etc.
+* **Native Token MATIC Analysis**: total circulation supply, holder analysis, top holders, price trend, etc.
-* **Smart Contract Analysis**: Total deployed smart contracts, daily (monthly) trend of new contract deployments, comparison of transaction volume for the most popular smart contracts, and analysis of development trends.
+* **Smart Contract Analysis**: total deployed smart contracts, daily (monthly) trend of new contract deployments, comparison of transaction volume for the most popular smart contracts, and analysis of development trends.

 ## Block and Gas Consumption Analysis